sross9845/Combat-Remake/README.md

 # Combat Remake/Remaster
 Game Link: https://sross9845.github.io/Combat-Remake/<br><br>
 Combat Remake/Remaster is a project by Sean Ross.
 This was made during my time at General Assembly in Seattle.
 Combat Remake/Remaster is a two player game controlled by WASD/Space for player one and Arrow Keys/Enter/Return for player two.
 Try to score as many points as you can by killing your opponent before the timer runs out.
-Make to play like the Atari Combat game.
+Made to play like the Atari Combat game.
 ## Technologies Used
 HTML, CSS, Javascript, and my new love hate relationship Phaser.